Tuesday of Week 18 of Ordinary Time – First Reading

 Tools: Email; Print; Font-size

-Commentary on Song of Songs 3:1-4 or 2 Corinthians 5:14-17; Psalm 62; John 20:1-2,11-18
+Commentary on Song of Songs 3:1-4 or 2 Corinthians 5:14-17; John 20:1-2,11-18

 The Gospel reading, from John, describes the encounter of Mary Magdalene with the Risen Jesus.
 We are told that Mary went to the tomb early on Sunday morning, “while it was still dark”.
 The darkness not only indicates that it was before sunrise, but also expresses the feelings in Mary’s heart.
 She had lost her beloved Master and was in deep mourning for him.

-She saw that the large stone guarding the entrance to the tomb had been removed and was very upset.
+She saw that the large stone guarding the entrance to the tomb had been removed and she was very upset.
 So she ran back to tell Peter and the Beloved Disciple:

 They have taken the Lord out of the tomb, and we do not know where they have laid him.